Retirement Plan Summary

 - New investment options.
 The new investments, carefully selected by Juniata College (and Cornerstone Consulting), for its employees, may give you the ability to create a diversified retirement portfolio.
 Cornerstone and Juniata are actively evaluating investment performance and now have the ability to change individual funds as needed without having to replace the entire portfolio.
 To review current investment options, please click here.

 - New retirement contracts will be issued.
-TIAA will issue new Retirement Choice (RC) contracts to facilitate using the updated investment menu.
+TIAA will issue new Retirement Choice Plus (RCP) contracts to facilitate using the updated investment menu.
 Any balance in existing TIAA and CREF annuity contracts will remain there, unless you request a change by contacting TIAA.

 - Increased transparency on fees.
 A new fee structure will make it easier to see the cost of each investment option, as well as fees paid for plan administration.

 - New retirement plan loan policy.
-Beginning in April, Juniata College will reduce the number of allowable plan loans to two.
+Beginning in April of 2016, Juniata College will reduce the number of allowable plan loans to two.
 If an employee defaults on a loan, an additional loan may not be taken.

 Slides from the campus informational sessions are available here.

 Information on TIAA Brokerage Accounts are available here.

 - Log in to your account any time from the TIAA.org home page.

 - From your Account Home screen, click on "View Statements & Reports" on the right-hand side of the page or click on “eStatements & Reports” to access your eDelivery package.
 Your documents will be listed in the "View Most Recent Documents" section and also in the "Public Disclosures and General Information" category section on the page.